MIDIMinion/sound_reference/ref_show_control.md

 * the galaxy assumes that any values sent to it via OSC are in sample rates at 96kHz.
 	* if you're trying to set delay times, multiply the value in ms you WANT by 96. the resulting number is the value (in samples) that should be sent to the galaxy
 		* ex.
 80ms * 96 = 7680 (send this value to galaxy)
+### Galaxy 816 (Spacemap Go Mode)
+* port: 38033
+* the Spacemap System IP configuration matters a great deal in a Galaxy system that includes a Galaxy in Spacemap mode.
+If your Galaxies are 10.0.1.20,.21,and .22, the Spacemap System IP Configuration should end in .23, not .19.
+If you are responsible for a future system that includes Galaxies in Spacemap mode, contact Meyer in advance to learn current best practices.

 ### wave tool
 * port: 50035
 * Ip address must be computer running wave tool main license.
 Cannot trigger OSC message on client computer